MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/deploy-edge-with-configuration-manager.md

 ![Aplicativos](./media/edge-ent-deployment-sccm/edge-ent-create-app-8.png)

-## Alterar as propriedades e as configurações de implantação do aplicativo
+## <a name="change-application-properties-and-deployment-settings"></a>Alterar as propriedades e as configurações de implantação do aplicativo

 Depois de criar um aplicativo, você poderá refinar as configurações do aplicativo, se necessário.
 Para ver as propriedades do aplicativo: